edeneault/SpringBoard-Capstone-1/README.md

 ###### Application Secondary Function
 * Provide coaches and athletes quick access to the most useful tools for Day to Day use.
 Workouts and Timers.

-###### Problems Solved

-* There are many athlete management systems avaialble in the market but most have a difficult barrier of access for coaches and smaller athletic organizations.
-These "barriers" are due to the following: cost of access, complexity of implementation, complex tooling that generates a significant amount of work for the user/administrator.

-* Many of the athlete mamagement systems do not offer easy access to features that coaches use on a daily basis.
-The result of this issue is that coaches do not use the functionality available because in "real-world" time it is too difficult to integrate into their coaching workflows.

 ###### Target Users